Yurumanguí language

+Yurumanguí is an extinct language isolate formerly spoken in Colombia.
+It is known solely from a wordlist collected in the 1760s and was proposed in 1942 by French linguist Paul Rivet to be a member of the proposed Hokan language family, though this is no longer accepted by modern classifications.

+History

+Documentation

-Yurumanguí is an extinct language that was spoken along the Yurumanguí River of Colombia.
-It is known only through a short list of words and phrases recorded by Father Christoval Romero and given by him to Captain Sebastián Lanchas de Estrada, who included them in the report of his travels of 1768.
-Thereafter the language and its speakers disappear from the historical record.
+It is known only through a short list of words and phrases recorded by Father Christoval Romero and given by him to Captain Sebastián Lanchas de Estrada, during an expedition in 1766, who included them in the report of his travels of 1768.
+Thereafter, the language and its speakers disappear from the historical record.

+Classification

 Father Romero's word list was discovered in the archives and published, with analysis and commentary, by Rivet (1942), who argued that the language was a member of the Hokan language family.
-This claim is considered poor and unconvincing; a critique is given by Poser (1992).
-Swadesh (1963) saw connections with Opaye and Chamicura (Maipurean).
-Adelaar notes similarities with Esmeralda (Takame).
-However, it is generally considered unclassified due to the paucity of data.
+This claim was accepted by Joseph Greenberg (1960), but is currently considered poor and unconvincing; a critique of Greenberg is given by William Poser (1992).
+Jacinto Jijón y Caamaño (1945) sought to connect Yurumanguí with both Hokan and Chibchan, whereas Swadesh (1963) saw connections with Ofaye (Macro-Jê) and Chamicura (Maipurean).
+Willem Adelaar (2004) notes similarities with Esmeralda (Takame).
+However, it is generally considered to be a language isolate (e.g. by Terrence Kaufman (1990) and Adolfo Constenla Umaña (1991)).

+Geographical distribution

+Yurumanguí was spoken along the upper Yurumanguí, Cajambre, and Nava Rivers of Colombia.